GaegeSmith/foyerSlideShow/README.md

     }
 }
 ```
 Next you need to create a method that is called startProgram.
-Place this methid after the right curly braces of the main method.<br>
+Place this method after the right curly braces of the main method.<br>
 ```
 public void startProgram(){